-The procedure for obtaining permission to import food products begins in the Regional Office of the Ministry of Health that has control over the port of entry.
+The procedure for obtaining permission to import food products begins in the Health Service Office at the port of entry.
 For example, if the port of entry is "Comodoro Arturo Merino Benitez" airport (Santiago's International Airport), clearance is handled by SESMA (Metropolitan Environmental Health Service, web site: www.asrm.cl).